 The UVB bulb will not usually give out heat, so another lamp is also required.
 A normal light bulb or ceramic heat emitter will provide the heat required by your turtle.
 They need to be able to dry off and increase their internal temperature to assist in digesting food and other bodily functions.

-There are bulbs on the market that will provide UVB, UVA and heat.
-These are more expensive and liable to shatter if water gets on to the surface.
+There are bulbs on the market that will provide UVB, UVA and heat such as the Arcadia D3 Mecury Vapour Bulbs.
+These are more expensive and can shatter if water gets on to the surface although I find them much more resilient than their cheaper "heat and light" only bulbs.

 The basking area should be kept at around 32-35c